codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 ## Accessing your project folder from a composition

 By default, the services of a composition run in a completely isolated manner.
-There are several scenarios however where you wish to access your git files such as:
+There are several scenarios however where you wish to access your Git files such as:

-* Using test data that is available in the project folder
+* using test data that is available in the project folder,
-* Preloading a database with a data script found in git
+* preloading a database with a data script found in Git, and
-* Running integration tests and then using their [results for reporting]({{site.baseurl}}/docs/testing/test-reports/)
+* running integration tests and then using their [results for reporting]({{site.baseurl}}/docs/testing/test-reports/).

 The Codefresh [shared volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) is automatically mounted in [freestyle steps]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) but **NOT** in compositions.
 You have to mount it yourself if you use that functionality.